Hands Across America: Legacy

 After the runaway success of "We Are the World" and the more modest fundraising of Hands Across America, the USA for Africa Foundation adopted a lower profile, moving out of its offices in Century City and cutting operating costs.
 Its next fundraising effort, "Brands Across America", encouraged shoppers to send in proof-of-purchase of food products, in exchange for which the manufacturer would donate a portion of the proceeds to USA for Africa.

 Hands Across America has occasionally been featured in popular culture, often as a symbol of nostalgia for the 1980s.
+It was spoofed in a 1989 Super Dave episode as the "Hands Across the Land Charity Drive" (also the episode's title).
 In a 1992 episode of The Simpsons, "Brother, Can You Spare Two Dimes?", Homer Simpson remembers sitting on the couch while his wife and children, along with the Flanders and Lovejoy families, participate in the event, watching a television which reports that "except for large gaps in the western states, Hands Across America was a complete success".
 A human chain reminiscent of Hands Across America features in the music video for Michael Jackson's 2001 song "Cry".
 A 2016 episode of The Goldbergs, set in suburban Philadelphia in the 1980s, centers around characters joining the event.
 In Season 1, Episode 7 of New Amsterdam, Dr. Iggy Frome, played by Tyler Labine, likens a chain of liver transplants to "Hands Across America, but with livers."

 Hands Across America has also been used as a satirical symbol, most notably in the 2019 American horror film Us, directed by Jordan Peele.
 Peele was inspired by the "eerie imagery" of Hands Across America commercials, as the initiative struck him to be more "for the people who are holding hands to cure hunger than for the people who are hungry themselves."
 In the movie, Hands Across America inspires the Tethered to overthrow their unwitting oppressors and form a human chain of their own.